-The Meisner technique is a progressive system of structured exercises (which leads into scene work) for developing concentration and imagination, stimulating instincts and impulses, in order for the student to be able to create believable, authentic, embodied behavior in relation to the imaginary circumstances they are involved with.
+Acting I, II, and III is a progressive system of structured exercises (which leads into scene work) for developing concentration and imagination, stimulating instincts and impulses, in order for the student to be able to create believable, authentic, embodied behavior in relation to the imaginary circumstances they are involved with.

-Meisner's approach trains the actor to "live truthfully under imaginary circumstances," to discover personally meaningful points of view with respect to the written, or improvised, word and to express spontaneous human reactions and authentic emotion with the utmost sense of truth.
+This approach trains the actor to "live truthfully under imaginary circumstances," to discover personally meaningful points of view with respect to the written, or improvised, word and to express spontaneous human reactions and authentic emotion with the utmost sense of truth.

-MT0004 Acting 4, Devised Theatre Practice (Sophmore)

-This course will be a handson dive into the experience of creating a work of Devised Theatre.
-Each class will begin with a warm-up that will alternate between technical exercises (physical, vocal, etc.) and investigatory (sensory awareness and concentration exercises).
+MT0004 Acting 4, Devised Practice Sophmore 2 hrs weekly/2 credits with a warm-up that will alternate between technical exercises (physical, vocal, etc.) and investigatory (sensory awareness and concentration exercises).
 Eventually students will be in charge of leading their own warmups.
 The body of the course will be devoted to the creation of original Devised Theatre group pieces.
 Devised Theatre is essentially ensemble-work and a major theme of the course will be the techniques of partnering (duos, trios and large groups).
 Students will create scenes, songs and movement.
 Writing will be an essential component of the course.
 Students will be writing in each class - "Devising" ideas will come out of their timed writing, reflections on the work they are doing in the class and ideas that emerge out of group discussion.
 The course will culminate in final group pieces, which will be shown to the class, discussed and evaluated, then worked on again for a second showing.